Thinking about dipping your toe into the world of reusable period pads but wondering whether making the switch is really worth it?

 Whatever period product you decide to use is down to you but finding out as much as you can about the different reusable and disposable options is always a good idea.
 Of course, you don’t have to stick to just one period product; you can swap from disposables to reusables, depending on your flow and your everyday plans.

-To help you decide whether reusable period pads are right for you, we’ve pulled together a few pros and cons of both reusable and disposable pads.
+To help you decide whether reusable sanitary pads are right for you, we’ve pulled together a few pros and cons of both reusable and disposable pads.

 WHY ARE REUSABLE PADS GOOD?

 - REUSABLE PERIOD PADS SAVE MONEY

 After a one-off cost, reusable period pads can be a great money-saver in the long run, trust us!
 It is estimated that the average person spends £10 per month on disposable period products over their lifetime…that’s a lot of money.

 One of the best things about our NORA reusable period pads is that they can last up to 10 years and save you money in the long term.

 Did you know, one person will use an average of 12,000 sanitary products throughout their lifetime?
 And one pack of disposable pads can contain as much plastic as 4 plastic carrier bags?
 That’s a lot of single-use plastic going to landfill every day, especially when it can take up to 500 years for the plastic to degrade.